 Common causes of battery swelling include:

 - Overcharge conditions which accelerate parasitic reactions between the electrodes and electrolyte, with release of heat and gases.

-- Poor cell quality and design with low anode to cathode stoichiometric ratios, particulate contamination and other manufacturing defects
+- Poor cell quality and design with low anode to cathode stoichiometric ratios, particulate contamination

 - Mechanical damage to electrodes induced either during cell assembly or from the product application